 It’s important to note that other defenses your attorney can use are specific to city, county, or state jurisdictions, so these are not the only strategies that could work for your case.

 If you made a mistake and want the chance to set things right, we are prepared to advocate for consequences that may include restitution, counseling, community service, and probation.
-Additionally, our fraud and criminal defense attorneys have decades of experience stepping in and providing insightful legal representation for people accused of theft offenses, including fraud and embezzlement.
+Additionally, our fraud and criminal defense attorney, have decades of experience stepping in and providing insightful legal representation for people accused of theft offenses, including fraud and embezzlement.
 Our knowledge and capabilities extend across the spectrum of state and federal charges.

 You Need to Hire a Skilled Fraud Defense Attorney to Protect Your Rights

 If you’ve been accused of fraud or other related charges, it’s important to enlist the help of a knowledgeable lawyer.
 A fraud defense attorney from the AV-Rated* team at Kearney, Freeman, Fogarty & Joshi can help if you are accused of stealing, misappropriating funds, or another serious crime.

 Our firm headquarters is conveniently located in Fairfax, and we proudly serve the entire Northern Virginia region.
 We will work hard to defend your reputation and employment potential as well as your freedom.
 For the protection of your rights, your freedom, and your record, contact us by calling our toll-free line or by filling out a contact form.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories – legal ability and general ethical standards.